Maky-Kaba/maky_data_platform/README.md

 This project is a hands-on journey through the core concepts of modern data engineering and IoT solutions, based on the "Data platforms, data integration and cloud solutions" course.

-It's a practical exploration of how to build a system that fetches data from an external source, processes it, stores it, and presents it through a web interface.
+It's a practical exploration of how to build a system that fetches data from an external source, processes it, stores it across multiple database types, and integrates with cloud storage.
 It serves as a living document and a portfolio piece demonstrating key skills in the field.

 ## ✨ Features

-*   **Data Fetching:** A Python script that connects to the Futurama API to pull character data.
+*   **Data Fetching:** Connects to the Futurama API to pull character data.
-*   **Database Storage:** Saves the retrieved data into a MongoDB database. <!-- UPDATED -->
+*   **Multi-Database Storage:** Persists the fetched data in both a NoSQL (MongoDB) and a SQL (MySQL) database.
+*   **Cloud Integration:** Uploads a sample IoT sensor data file to a real cloud object store (Amazon S3).
-*   **Web Interface:** A simple but effective web front-end built with Flask that dynamically reads the stored data and displays it in the browser.
+*   **Web Interface:** A simple Flask web app to display data from the MongoDB database.

 ## 🚀 Getting Started

-To get this project running on your own machine (or in a fresh Cloud Shell environment), follow these steps:
+To get this project running, you will need an AWS account and your credentials configured.

 1.  **Clone the repository:**
     ```bash